Villa del Carbón: Tourism

 Tourism is the major source of income for the municipality, based on its natural resources.
 The various small streams fed by fresh-water springs converge into four rivers in the territory.
 These rivers were dammed in the first half of the 20th century, originally for agricultural purposes but they have become an important source of tourism, including ecotourism revenue.
 There are four main dams that attract tourists: Taxhimay, El Llano, Molinitos and Benito Juárez.
 These dams offer a number of activities, such as mountain biking, hiking, rappelling, swimming, jet skiing, kayaking, canoeing, sailing and sport fishing, especially for trout.
 Accommodations here include tent and RV camping facilities and rustic cabins.

 The largest and most important dam economically is the Taxhimay Dam.
-It was constructed in 1934, flooding the valley and covering the small community of San Luís de las Peras, leaving only the church tower and part of the cupola visible above the water.
+It was constructed in 1934, flooding the valley and covering the small community of San Luis de las Peras, leaving only the church tower and part of the cupola visible above the water.
 Canoe tours to visit the tower and cupola are available.
 In addition to offering the activities listed above, it also hosts the annual XTERRA Triathlon.